Shoresh613/rocm-strix-halo/README.md

 **Why is this a good thing?** It breaks the NVIDIA monopoly and makes it possible for a consumer computer under 20k EUR to have 100+ GB VRAM and infer 120b models at speed!
 Compare 100+ GB VRAM to 32GB on a 5090, where only the 5090 sets you back roughly twice the amount needed to buy two whole GMKTec Evo-X2 computers, or a 6000 Pro for 10k EUR where you still only get 96GB VRAM.
 Ok, to be fair, there's the DGX Sparc, but that is not a full blown computer and it still costs 2.5x.

-Enough to make any nerd drewl: Here's a video showing inference in real time (no cutting) with the 120b model using Ollama in open-webui:
+*Enough to make any nerd drewl:* Here's a video showing inference in real time (no cutting) with the 120b model using Ollama in open-webui:

 ![Demo animation](./assets/inference_demo.gif)

-The steps are fairly straight-forward compared to how it had to be done for earlier versions of ROCm.
+The steps for installing ROCm 7.1 are fairly straight-forward compared to how it had to be done for earlier versions of ROCm.
 The results here are based on running on a GMKtec EVO-X2 with 128GB RAM and 8TB SSD.

 Required components: